-This page outlines PhD topics proposed by AIM academics and industry partners.
-You are welcome to apply for one or more of the below topics, or to propose your own PhD topic, according to application guidelines specified here.
+This page outlines PhD topics proposed by AIM academics and industry partners for the current academic year (2019-2020).
+A list of topics for the academic year 2020-2021 (starting in September 2020), will be available in December.
+You are welcome to apply for one or more of the topics, or to propose your own PhD topic, according to application guidelines specified here.
 We encourage you to contact your chosen supervisor for an informal chat – this will also help you to put together your research proposal, which is an integral part of your application.
 We also strongly encourage you to list in your application more than one PhD topic, preferably 3 topics.

 Supervisor: Dr Dan Stowell

 Deep learning is now a widespread tool for audio analysis tasks.
 Most commonly, these use “convolutional” and/or “recurrent” neural networks.
 But what will be the next generation of deep learning methods?
 There are many exciting ideas to build on, such as: deep Gaussian processes, capsule networks, gauge equivalent networks, neural ordinary differential equations, normalising flows, and point process networks.
 In this project you will explore such possibilities and their usefulness for analysing/generating audio data, and then refine selected methods to create a new generation of audio deep learning that is not only powerful but also insightful.
 The applications of this can range from automatic music transcription, audio event detection, to understanding the fine details of vocal expression.
 For this project a strong mathematical background is particularly desirable (e.g. calculus, statistics).